 Direct infringement is the closest dealing with the product or process that is under patent protection.
-Direct infringement tends to involve dealings such as manufacturing (in the UK) a product
+Direct infringement tends to involve dealings such as manufacturing (in the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Contract variationThis Practice Note summarises the law, guidance and practice relating to the variation of contracts and deeds.
 It explains how a contract or deed can be varied in writing, orally or by conduct, and also considers unilateral variation, waiver and sustained minor breach.
 It sets out